assaf/ironium/README.md

 need to set `host`, `project_id` and `token` based on your project credentials.
 This is the same format as `iron.json`.

 By default, Ironium will process 50 jobs concurrently.
-You can change this value using the `concurrency` option.
+You can change this value using the `concurrency` option or by setting the `IRONIUM_CONCURRENCY` environment variable.

 ## Testing Your Code